 + A long final day into Engelberg

-The Alpine Pass Route crosses Switzerland from East to West, from Sargans to Montreux.
+The Via Alpina (formerly the Alpine Pass Route) crosses Switzerland from East to West, from Sargans to Montreux.
 This Eastern week takes 6 days to reach Engelberg, the resort to the South of Luzern.

-The Alpine Pass Route is of course all about Alpine passes, but this week consists of 3 pass crossings plus 3 days that go up, or down, but not over.
+The Via Alpina is of course all about Alpine passes, but this week consists of 3 pass crossings plus 3 days that go up, or down, but not over.
 These can be seen as cross-country days, for example the day climbing from Linthal to the Klausenpass.
 We stay two nights in Altdorf, by taking the bus from the pass down to town, to return in the morning.